Skyblueballykid/solid-material-ui/docs/theme/breakpoints.md

 A `media query` string ready to be used with the `useMediaQuery` hook, which matches screen widths stopping at the screen size given by the breakpoint key (inclusive) and starting at the screen size given by the next breakpoint key (exclusive).

-If the breakpoint key matches the larges screen size specified by theme, in that case it will return a `media query`, which matches screen widths less than the screen size given by the breakpoint key (inclusive).
+If the breakpoint key matches the larges screen size specified by theme, in that case it will return a `media query`, which matches screen widths less than the screen size given by the breakpoint key (exclusive).

 #### Example